 The price of polysilicon currently available in the market has decreased significantly below what is contemplated in the agreements, and our expenditures under the long-term fixed supply agreements with the remaining supplier may negatively impact our liquidity or put us at a disadvantage relative to our competitors.
 Specifically, the agreements provide for fixed or inflation-adjusted pricing, which has prevented SunPower, and is expected to prevent us, from benefiting from decreased polysilicon costs and has caused SunPower, and is expected to cause us, to purchase polysilicon at unfavorable pricing and payment terms relative to prices available in the market and payment terms available to our competitors.
 In addition, in the event that we have inventory in excess of short-term requirements of polysilicon in our manufacturing operations, in order to reduce inventory or improve working capital, we may, as SunPower has periodically done, elect to sell such inventory in the marketplace at prices below our purchase price, thereby incurring a loss.
 During the fiscal year ended December 29, 2019, we recognized charges of \$56.5 million related to losses incurred as a result of ancillary sales to third parties of excess polysilicon procured under our long-term fixed supply agreements and we estimate that we paid \$88.7 million above the current market price as we were bound by our long-term fixed supply agreements for polysilicon consumed in our manufacturing process.
-As of December 29, 2019, based on the hne price of polysilicon available in the market, we estimated the remaining contractual commitments under SunPower's long-term fixed supply agreements for polysilicon hat is above market to be approximately \$258.2 million, which we expect to incur from 2020 through 2021.
-A portion of this loss may be deferred beyond 2021 as we may negotiate with the supplier to extend the timing of delivery and acceptance of polysilicon pursuant to the underlying contractual purchase obligations.
-We currently expect that the agreemen
+As of December 29, 2019, based on the then price of polysilicon available in the market, we estimated the remaining contractual commitments under SunPower's long-term fixed supply agreements for polysilicon, which we expect to incur from 2020 through 2022.